 2019 DRAFT PICKS

 The Ravens are expected to have 8 draft picks in the 2019 draft.
 They presently have five (5) of their own round picks (1st, 3rd, 4th, 5th and 6th), after having traded their 2nd round pick in the 2018 draft day trade for QB Lamar Jackson and their 7th round pick to Jacksonville in 2017 for Guard Luke Bowanko.
-The Ravens now hold Denver’s 4th round pick (Flacco trade) and Tennessee’s 6th round pick (Kamalei Correa) and are also expected to receive a 3rd or 4th round Compensatory pick for the 2018 loss of Center Ryan Jensen.
+The Ravens also now hold Denver’s 4th round pick (Flacco trade), Tennessee’s 6th round pick (Kamalei Correa) and, as expected, have received a 3rd round Compensatory pick for last offseason’s loss of Center Ryan Jensen.

 It is also conceivable that the Ravens could pick up an additional draft pick or two if they decide to trade other veterans like Jimmy Smith and Eric Weddle.

-Based on their present draft position, the Ravens will likely have a rookie Cap of somewhere between $6-7M depending on their final record.
+Based on their present draft position, the Ravens will likely have a rookie Cap of somewhere between $6-7M depending on what picks they actually make (since they often make multiple draft day trades).
 While that number won’t factor into their initial Cap calculations, it is something that the team will budget for as they otherwise build their roster.

 Based on the above, it’s pretty clear that the Ravens are going to have to create additional Salary Cap space in order to be able to re-sign players and/or sign other players to the roster.
 There are three primary ways of creating additional Salary Cap space – (1) signing players to contract extensions to lessen their 2019 Cap number, (2) releasing/trading players and/or (3) restructuring of contracts.